MartinvonBerg/wp_post_map_view_simple/readme.md

-# WP-Post-Map-View-Simple
+# Post-Map-Table-View

 ## Description

 This plugin displays all WordPress posts or pages containing GPX data (lat, lon) stored in custom fields on an OpenStreetMap map.
 Posts are categorized using tags, allowing filtering and custom icons.
 Additionally, a table with all posts is displayed.

-**Generation of JS with webpack has to be done by user!!!**
+Alternatively a descriptive JSON-File in a seperate folder may be used to show a map with all destinations you travelled or any other POI you defined in the JSON.
+There is no Admin-Panel to control the plugin.
+Everything is defined by shortcoder parameters oder settings in JSON-Files.

-**Shortcode:** `[mapview]` — Ready to use.
+**Shortcodes:** `[mapview]` — Ready to use.
 Multiple options available, see table below!
 Use only once per Page or Post!
 The generated HTML is stored in transients for improved performance.

+`[tourmap tourfolder=<folder relative to upload directory with json-file>]` Will show a nice map and table with all markers you defined in the JSON.
+This shortocdes requires work with JSON-Files and uploading these with FileZilla.
+If you don't feel comfortable with that this Plugins is not for you.

-The Map Tiles for Leaflet may be stored locally on your server!
+For both the Map Tiles for Leaflet may be stored locally on your server!

 ## Screenshots

 There are no screenshots yet.
 See an example of the plugin in action: [Demo](https://www.berg-reise-foto.de/uebersichtskarte/)

-## Usage
+## Usage of [mapview]

-### 1. Preparing Posts
+### 1. Preparing Posts for the Post-Map shown by [mapview]
 #### Add Custom Fields:
 - **Lat:** Latitude (use a decimal point as separator)
 - **Lon:** Longitude